 Select Meaningful Rewards

 Depending upon the situation, consider exclusive rewards for your outstanding employees like unique experiential awards or an opportunity for them to build relationships with other top performers and management.

 The true test of the effectiveness of your recognition program should be in the results you’re accomplishing.
 If you’re still just looking at recognitions issued or rewards redeemed, it’s time to step up your game.

-Continually improve.
-My colleague, Mitch Stearns, recently wrote this article about the model we use to help our clients create positive change.
+My colleague recently wrote this article about the model we use to help our clients create positive change.
 There are incredibly valuable tips in his piece but, at the 30,000 foot level, it’s about:

 - Taking the time to share data on program performance beyond just those already closest to the program

 - Remaining open-minded and iterative in your pursuit of your goals

 - Reflecting on what has happened as a results of your efforts